Adilien/unity-third-person-shooter/README.md

 # third-person-shooter

+A third person game made in the Unity game engine.

-You can play the WebGl version of the game here (graphic quality is much lower on the web version): https://adilien.github.io/third-person-shooter/
+You can play the WebGl version of the game here: https://adilien.github.io/third-person-shooter/

+*Note: Graphic quality is much lower on the web version.